sinaru/cv-builder/README.md

 # 📃 Kamisaku

-*Build a CV PDF from a yaml text file.*
+*Build resume PDF from a yaml text file.*

 🚀 See it in action at [https://kamisaku.sinaru.com/](https://kamisaku.sinaru.com/?utm_source=github).